|

 A Royal Affair: Japan Relief Benefit Concert

-Collaborative pianist for Melissa Stockstill, Harpist and
+Collaborative pianist for Melissa Stockstill, Harpist and Claire Jones,

 Royal Harpist to Prince Charles and the Royal Family